Fonger/bsoneditor/docs/api.md

 - `{function} onTextSelectionChange`

-  Set a callback function triggered when a text is selected in the JSONEditor.
+  Set a callback function triggered when a text is selected in the BSONEditor.

   callback signature should be:
   ```js